xNicklaj/EldenBackup/README.md

 - `BackupIntervalTimeout`, this is the time in minutes between the timeout backups.
 By default five minutes, `10`.
 - `BackupOnStartup`, this specifies whether Elden Backup will perform a backup upon startup.
 By default `true`.
 - `EnableLogging`, this specifies whether to create logs or not.
 By default `true`.
+- `EnableSaveListener`, this option enables the automatic backups whenever the game edits the save files.
+By default `true`.
 - `LimitTimeoutBackups`, this option allows Elden Backup to only keep a certain number of timeout backups in the backup folder when set to a value greater than zero.
 By default this is set to `0`.
 - `LimitAutoBackups`, this option allows Elden Backup to only keep a certain number of auto backups in the backup folder when set to a value greater than zero.
 By default this is set to `0`.
 - `LogsPath`, this options allows to specify the path of the file in which you want Elden Backup to save its logs.
 Defaults to `'.\logs.txt'`.